|Pedro J. Mendes

 Associate Professor of Genetics and Genome Sciences

-Research Interests: My major research focus is on computational modeling of signal transduction networks.
+Research Interests: My major research focus is on the computational modeling of signal transduction networks.
 Such networks often exhibit combinatorial complexity: the number of possible protein complexes and modification states is large.
 To accommodate this complexity we develop software to enable rule-based methods to specify a biological system using a set of rules.
-Using this rule-based approach, we create mathematical models of signal transduction network in a single cell.
+Using this rule-based approach, we create mathematical models of signal transduction networks in a single cell.
 We are specifically interested in describing activities and interactions among domains of biomolecules (e.g. phosphorylation of specific tyrosine residues, interactions between SH2 domain and phosphotyrosine) for receptor signaling and proteins-DNA interactions.
 My research is also focused in the bioinformatics arena, developing tools and methods for integrating public databases with mathematical modeling approaches.
 Data retrieval, visualization, flexible querying, and model annotation for future reuse, are some of the important requirements for modeling-based research in the modern age.
-In particular, we are developing ModelBricks as small, well-annotated, reusable model components that can combined to develop complex models of biology.
+In particular, we are developing ModelBricks as small, well-annotated, reusable model components that can be combined to develop complex models of biology.

 Professor Emeritus of Molecular Biology and Biophysics